supabase/wrappers/docs/catalog/redis.md

 ## Supported Redis Data Types

-All Redis value will be stored as `text` or `jsonb` column in Postgres, below are the supported Redis data types:
+All Redis values will be stored as `text` or `jsonb` columns in Postgres, below are the supported Redis data types:

 | Redis Type          | Foreign Table Type (src_type) |
 | ------------------- | ----------------------------- |